jetify-com/devbox/docs/app/docs/guides/pinning_packages.md

 1. Select `nixpkgs-unstable` in the dropdown
 2. Enter the name of the package you want to search, and hit Search
 3. In the search results, find the version you want in the Version Column
-4. Copy the Commit hash in the Revision column
+4. Copy the commit hash in the Revision column
 5. Add the commit hash to your `devbox.json`